cancerit/alleleCount/README.md

 ### Cutting the release

 1. Update `lib/Sanger/CGP/AlleleCount.pm` to the correct version.
-2. Update `CHANGES.md` to show major items.
+1. Update `CHANGES.md` to show major items.
-3. Run `./prerelease.sh`
+1. Run `./prerelease.sh`
-4. Check all tests and coverage reports are acceptable.
+1. Check all tests and coverage reports are acceptable.
-5. Commit the updated docs tree and updated module/version.
+1. Commit the updated docs tree and updated module/version.
-6. Push commits.
+1. Push commits.
-7. Use the GitHub tools to draft a release.
+1. Use the GitHub tools to draft a release.

 ## LICENCE

 ```
 Copyright (c) 2014-2018 Genome Research Ltd.

-Author: CancerIT <cgpit@sanger.ac.uk>
+Author: CASM/Cancer IT <cgphelp@sanger.ac.uk>

 This file is part of alleleCount.